bp74/StageXL/README.md

 ## Extension Libraries

 StageXL provides a rich set of built-in features.
-Even more adanvaced use cases may require an extension library with a specialied set of features.
+Even more advanced use cases may require an extension library with a specialised set of features.
 The number of extension libraries is growing over time, here is a list of the most popular StageXL extension libraries.